 Thermodynamic cycle architecture

-Every model in tmhp is the same closed refrigerant cycle wrapped in a different source / sink pairing.
-That single piece of shared machinery is what lets one library cover ASHPB, GSHPB, WSHPB, ASHP, GSHP, and every subsystem variant on top — without rewriting the thermodynamics each time.
+Every released cycle-resolved model family in TMHP wraps the same closed refrigerant cycle with a different source / sink boundary.
+That single piece of shared machinery is what lets one library cover ASHPB, GSHPB, WSHPB, ASHP, GSHP, and subsystem variants on top — without rewriting the thermodynamics each time.
 This page sketches the shared structure and shows where each system family plugs into it.

 The shared core